-In this paper we have described the first operating prototype of the J-PET tomography scanner built from 24 plastic scintillator strips.
-The 300 mm long scintillator strips were arranged in a barrel shape with 360 mm diameter.
-The signals from each of the strips were recorded by two photomultipliers coupled optically with the scintillator material at the opposite ends of the strips.
-All signals were probed at four voltage levels by front-end boards and processed by dedicated Trigger and Readout Board providing time and TOT measurements.
-The prototype was built in order to progress from basic single module to a system where one has to control many units, to test electronic readout of the whole system and to develop calibration and synchronisation procedures.
-We found that the coincidence resolving time (CRT) for this prototype is equal to 490 ± 9 ps which is comparable to the best commercial scanners.
+In this article, we have described the first operating prototype of the J-PET tomography scanner built from 24 plastic scintillator strips.
+The 300-mm-long scintillator strips were arranged in a barrel shape with 360-mm diameter.
+The signals from each of the strips were recorded by two PMTs coupled optically with the scintillator material at the opposite ends of the strips.
+All signals were probed at four voltage levels by front-end boards and processed by dedicated trigger and readout board providing time and TOT measurements.
+The prototype was built in order to progress from a single-basic module to a system where one has to control many units, to test electronic readout of the whole system and to develop calibration and synchronization procedures.
+We found that the coincidence resolving time (CRT) for this prototype is equal to 490 \pm 9 ps, which is comparable to the best commercial scanners.
 Taking only 24 detection module units turned out to be enough to reconstruct a point-like positron source.
-These studies demonstrate that a full scale prototype aiming for a whole human body scan is in reach.
+These studies demonstrate that a full-scale prototype aiming for a whole human body scan is in reach.

-Recently the first total-body PET based on crystal scintillators was taken into operation in Sacramento [11].
-However, the high costs limits its dissemination not only to hospital facilities but even to medical research clinics [49], [50].
-In this article we presented a prototype of the cost-effective method to build a total body PET based on plastic scintillators.
-Prospects and clinical perspectives of total-body PET imagining using plastic scintillators are described in Ref.
-[51].
+Recently, the first total-body PET based on crystal scintillators was taken into operation in Sacramento [11].
+However, the high costs limit its dissemination not only to hospital facilities but even to medical research clinics [49], [50].
+In this article, we presented a prototype of the cost-effective method to build a total body PET based on plastic scintillators.
+Prospects and clinical perspectives of total-body PET imagining using plastic scintillators are described in [51].